SeeligA/MT_watchfolder/README.md

 ```
 python watchfolder.py
 ```
 This will start an Observer instance.
-Any registered event will be passed to the Processor for  running the relevant checks.
+If a new deliverable has been created, this event will be passed to the Processor for running the relevant checks.
-* MT providers will be logged under **data/providers.log**.
+* TM and MT providers and their counts will be logged under **data/providers.log**.
-* If a blacklisted provider has been found, a **WARNING.txt** file will be created in the delivery folder
+* If a blacklisted provider has been found, a **WARNING.txt** file will be created in the delivery folder.

 ## Optional: Testing
-In order to run the script test_watchfolder.py successfully you will need to:
+In order to run the test_watchfolder.py script successfully you will need to:
 * Install [pytest](https://docs.pytest.org/en/latest/) using pip or conda:
 ```
 pip install pytest